Health & Nutrition

 Grains and Seeds

 You can sprout your bird's regular seed (including sunflower), and sprouting is actually an excellent way to test the quality of the seed.
 If less than half of it sprouts it's old and stale and should be discarded.
 Human-quality grains (usually found in the bulk food bins at the local natural-foods grocery) are excellent for sprouting.
 Things like wheat, kamut, spelt, barley, oats, rye, etc - anything that looks like a seed.
 Quinoa is a great addition, and raw rice can be added to the mix.
-Lentils, mung beans, garbanzos, and adzuki beans are good, but other beans are best avoided unless you're willing to cook them after they've sprouted.
+Lentils, mung beans, garbanzos, and adzuki beans are good, but other beans are best avoided unless you're willing to cook them after they've sprouted, due to natural toxins in the beans that are eliminated by cooking but not by sprouting.
 Even the acceptable beans need to have the tails sprouted out to a length of 1/4" to 1/2" to neutralize toxins.
 Grains don't have this issue, and are considered to be at their nutritional peak when the root is just barely starting to stick out of the seed.
 For bigger birds you can include bigger items like pumpkin seeds and popcorn.

 How to Sprout